khanderz/MME-Calculator/README.md

 This web app is designed for use by clinicians and by patients.

+For patients: Using this web app to calculate your MME will increase the transparency between you and your pain management.
+Understand your options and ways to improve your therapy by reading the clinical assessments based on your MME.
+Know what is an acceptable therapeutic range and when it may be time to consider a naloxone prescription, which could save your life in an accidental overdose situation.
+Be prepared.
+Know your risk.
+Take your control back.

 Per CDC: Calculating the MME of opioids helps identify patients who may benefit from closer monitoring, reduction or tapering of opioids, prescribing of naloxone, or other measures to reduce risk of overdose.

 *There is no completely safe opioid dose, and this calculator does not substitute for clinical judgment.
 Use caution when prescribing opioids at any dosage, and prescribe the lowest effective dose.*